sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 /*
  * Initialize subscriber.
+ *  Init subscriber, optionally to filter by event-source.
+ *
  *  Only one subscriber is accepted with NULL/empty subscription list.
  *  This subscriber is called the main receiver.
  *  The main receiver gets the privilege of caching events whenever the